Tuesday, March 7, 2023

 Finance minister Jehoash Mayanja Nkangi lamented that with those funds, he would be able to build three new classrooms for all schools around the country.
 That’s the cost of government intervention the critics do not factor in their musings.

-But after cleaning the balance sheet UCB went right back into its evil ways, accumulating bad debt and generally acting as a weight around the neck of the industry.
+But after cleaning the balance sheet, UCB went right back into its evil ways, accumulating bad debt and generally acting as a weight around the neck of the industry and the economy.

-"So to stop further hemorrhage government stopped the bank from lending, with all deposits it got going into buying treasury bills, which in 1992/93 were training at more than 20 percent, explaining how UCB became profitable again just before its privatization...
+"So, to stop further hemorrhage government stopped the bank from lending, with all deposits it got going into buying treasury bills, which in 1992/93 were traiding at more than 20 percent, explaining how UCB became profitable again just before its privatization...

 In a nutshell that is what led to the privatization of UCB, government could not support it and it was leading to the inefficiency of the entire banking sector.

 The revisionists want us to believe that selling the bank to foreign capital, has been a disservice to the economy, while presenting no evidence.
-Its just sexy to abuse foreign capital.
+It is just sexy to abuse foreign capital.
 The evidence paints a very different picture.

 While credit to real estate development, personal lending, trade and manufacturing are still ahead of agriculture, it is safe to say it is Ugandans who have benefited the most from this trend.
 Personal lending grew to sh3.7trillion in June last year from an insignificant number in 2000.